 4. Switch to SMS Organizer

-The Galaxy M20 comes with Samsung’s own Messages app.
+The Galaxy M20 and Galaxy M30 come with Samsung’s own Messages app.
 While it is a feature rich app, it lacks spam SMS blocking.
 And that means you are going to be notified of every spam app you receive throughout the day.

 You can avoid this headache entirely by using the more superior SMS Organiser app from Microsoft.
 Available exclusively in India, the SMS Organizer app is able to automatically categorize your messages into different categories and it is very effective in blocking spam messages as well.
 Definitely make sure to give SMS Organiser a try before you dismiss it.